When choosing to purchase a computer for your personal use, it is important to consider

 Desktop computers allow for more computing power, multiple monitors and more ports than their laptop counterparts.
 In addition to productivity centers, they make great entertainment hubs, eliminating the need to bring a separate small TV to campus.
 Students may find that an all-in-one configuration of integrated monitor and computer provides convenience when moving dorm to dorm.

-Pomona systems are supported and will work on all current Mac OS (10.11 El Capitan and higher) and Windows 10 operating systems.
-Older operating systems, such as Windows 7 or Mac OS operating systems prior to OS X 10.11 may receive partial support.
+Pomona systems are supported and will work on all current Mac OS (10.13 High Sierra and higher) and Windows 10 operating systems.
+Older operating systems, such as Mac OS operating systems prior to OS X 10.13 may receive partial support.
 Operating systems whose support has been discontinued by the manufacturer or who do not meet our security requirements will not be allowed on the Pomona network and may not be permitted to access Pomona resources.

 Below you will find the basic requirements for several types of configurations (Basic, Advanced, and Premium).
 Adhering to these minimum requirements will ensure that you have the tools you need for four years at Pomona College.
 Please note that this is meant to be a baseline; you should consider your computing needs now and what you may need for the future when configuring your new computer.
 Please feel free to consult with ITS if you have any questions regarding recommended systems.